SparklyPower/SparklyPaper/README.md

   * The `isNearWater` check is costly, especially if you have a lot of farm lands.
 If the block is already moistured, we can change the tick rate of it to avoid these expensive `isNearWater` checks.
   * (Incompatible with the Blazingly Simple Farm Checks feature)

 We attempt to upstream everything that we know helps performance and makes the server go zoom, and not stuff that we only *hope* that it improves performance.
-I'm still learning after all. :)
+I'm still learning after all, so some of my patches may be worthless and not good enough. :)

 ## Support